Mixed signals from China's factories in March

 It was fifth successive month that the HSBC PMI has missed the 50-point level that separates expansion from contraction in activity, pushing the PMI into its worst quarter in three years between January and March, HSBC said.

-The HSBC PMI showed fewer new orders in March for small private factories, which unlike state-owned companies, have less access to bank loans and have borne the brunt of the latest economic slowdown.
+The HSBC PMI showed fewer new orders in March for small private factories, which unlike state-owned companies, have less access to bank loans and have born the brunt of the latest economic slowdown.

 Worryingly, HSBC's figures also showed factory inflation picking up too.
 Slower growth and rising inflation would be the worst of both worlds.